-Column Name Description AllowReenrollementOfActiveNymiBan dStatus of the AllowReenrollementOfActiveNymiBand setting.
-Values that can appear: 0 when the user cannot perform an enrollment of a Nymi Band that is associated with another user until an CWP Administrator disassociates the Nymi Band for the user.
-1 when the user can perform an enrollment of a Nymi Band that is associated with another user without the need for the CWP Administrator to first disassociate the Nymi Band for audit.ExternalAuthenticator SQL Schema
+Column Name Description AllowReenrollementOfActiveNymiBand dStatus of the AllowReenrollementOfActiveNymiBand setting.
+Values that can appear: 0 when the user cannot perform an enrollment of a Nymi Band that is associated with another user until an NES Administrator disassociates the Nymi Band for the user.
+1 when the user can perform an enrollment of a Nymi Band that is associated with another user without the need for the NES Administrator to first disassociate the Nymi Band for the user.

+audit.ExternalAuthenticator SQL Schema

-This table contains audit log data pertaining to external user authentication events.
+This table contains audit log data that pertains to external user authentication events.
 Each attribute name that is listed in the Column Name is prefaced with Identity.

-Table 14: audit.ExternalAuthenticator SQL Schema
+Table 13: audit.ExternalAuthenticator SQL Schema